ZW-xjtlu/RegionPropertiesFeatures/README.md

 annotation files in **BED**, **GFF**, or **GTF** formats using the `import` function defined in *dplyr* package.

-There are 2 types of genomic features implemented in *PredictiveFeatures*: the region properties features, and the sequence-derived features.
+There are 2 types of genomic features implemented in *RPF*: the region properties features, and the sequence-derived features.
 The former is extracted using an interactive design between the genomic properties and the genomic regions, the latter is the sequence-derived